Best cafes in Singapore sorted by neighbourhood

 Sitting pretty in Sembawang’s Gambas Crescent is The Cafe & Bar, a relatively new cafe in the North.
 We’re big fans of the Parisian-style interiors, framed with botanical touches and a long bar that’s the cafe’s focal point.

 Here, expect a brunch menu, as well as bar snacks, as the cafe has a day-to-night concept that turns into a bistro come sundown.
-Don’t miss out on their Four Cheese Pizza ($12.90++) or their Truffle Fries ($12.90++) for a light bite.
+Don’t miss out on their signatures Margherita Pizza ($14.90++) and their Rosemary Grilled Chicken ($23.90++).

 Read our The Cafe & Bar review.